Form of Government: Federal state

 |Foreigners, total||3 245 913||units||2011|

-Despite maintaining stable growth, the country is feeling the effect of the drop in prices of raw materials and the reduced demand by East Asia, particularly China.
+The economy is dependent on exports of raw materials, which have guaranteed over two decades of growth, but are now feeling the effect of the drop in prices and the reduced demand by East Asia, particularly China.

 |Agricultural prod. index (2004-06=100)||104.35||index||2016|

-Agriculture is highly productive and diversified, but depends heavily on weather conditions and, in particular, on regular periods of drought.
+Agriculture is highly productive and diversified, but is heavily affected by climatic variations and, in particular, by recurring periods of drought.
 Australia is one of the world’s leading exporters of agricultural products.
 Cereal production is abundant, especially wheat and barley.

 In terms of industrial crops sugar cane and cotton should be pointed out (especially in Queensland and New South Wales) as well as flax (in Queensland, New South Wales and Victoria).
 Fruit (and citrus fruit) growing is widespread: vines thrive in the states of Victoria and South Australia and tobacco is cultivated in Queensland, Victoria and New South Wales.
 Eucalyptus, acacia and casuarina are the predominant essences.